gperdrizet/GCSB_MLE/04-create_ml_models_with_bigquery_ml/lab5_notes.md

 ));
 ```

 What the heck Google - there was not mention of binning the ROC_AUC results and giving a qualitative output.
 The task just asked for the ROC_AUC?
 Also, how was I supposed to know that I should evaluate on 2 months of data, etc.

 ## 3. Improve model performance with feature engineering and re-evaluate

 ### 3.1.
 Task

-For this task you have precreated dataset ecommerce which contains a pretrained BigQuery ML model customer_classification_model, but there are many more features in the dataset that may help the model better understand the relationship between a visitor's first session and the likelihood that they will purchase on a subsequent visit.
+For this task you have pre-created dataset ecommerce which contains a pre-trained BigQuery ML model customer_classification_model, but there are many more features in the dataset that may help the model better understand the relationship between a visitor's first session and the likelihood that they will purchase on a subsequent visit.

 Now add some new features and create a second machine learning model called improved_customer_classification_model.